boxuk/hopskip/README.md

 The `showError` helper will now be executed when next is clicked on the first step.
 You can pass as many helpers as you like to each callback methods.

+## We use Hopskip

+We use Hopskip in [FleetSuite](http://www.boxuk.com/fleetsuite/), a business management system offering a set of collaborative project management tools to optimise processes.